dogweather/forkful/content/en/clojure/testing-and-debugging/using-a-debugger.md

   \ IMO, their helpfulness really depends on the particular language, your personal\
   \ working style, the quality of the debugging tool itself. \u2014Robert"
 date: 2024-01-25 20:50:12.035385-07:00
-description: "Clojure leans on the Java Virtual Machine (JVM), so a lot of debugging\
+description: "How to: Clojure leans on the Java Virtual Machine (JVM), so a lot of\
-  \ happens with Java tools.
-One such tool is `CIDER`, a powerhouse package for Clojure\u2026"
+  \ debugging happens with Java tools.
+One such tool is `CIDER`, a powerhouse package\
+  \ for\u2026"
 lastmod: 2024-03-31
 model: gpt-4-1106-preview
 summary: Clojure leans on the Java Virtual Machine (JVM), so a lot of debugging happens